syncfusion-content/blazor-docs/blazor/mention/working-with-data.md

 ### Expando object binding

-An [ExpandoObject](https://learn.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject?view=net-5.0) is a dynamic object that allows you to add and delete properties and methods at runtime.
+The [ExpandoObject](https://learn.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject?view=net-5.0) is a dynamic object type that allows you to add and delete properties and methods at runtime.
+This can be a useful feature in certain situations, such as when you want to bind data to a component in a flexible and dynamic way.
 You can bind the data in an `ExpandoObject` to the Mention component by passing the object as the value for the `DataSource` property.

 In the following example, the `ExpandoObject` is bound to the collection of vehicles data.